Chukwuebuka-2003/Stock-analyzer/README.md

 It measures the amount of net profit a company obtains per dollar of revenue gained.

 # THE MODEL I USED
-In this stock analysis program, i used the Discounted Cash Flow (DCF) method to execute analysis on publicly traded company stocks.
+In this stock analysis program, i used the Discounted Cash Flow (DCF) model to execute analysis on publicly traded company stocks.

 # Conclusion
 The stock market is a wonderful investment vehicle, but it doesn't tolerate rash decisions that aren't backed up by understanding the fundamentals.